pandey-ankit/Verrazzano_Helidon/helidon-verrazzano/install-verrazzano/install-verrazzano.md

     > It takes around 15 to 20 minutes to complete the installation.

 2. To verify the successful installation, copy the following command and paste it in the *Cloud Shell*.
 It checks for the condition, if *InstallComplete* condition is met, and notifies you.
-Here *my-verrazzano* is the name of the *Verrazzano Custom Resource*.
+Here *example-verrazzano* is the name of the *Verrazzano Custom Resource*.

     ```bash
     <copy>kubectl wait --timeout=20m --for=condition=InstallComplete verrazzano/example-verrazzano</copy>